The twist in the case of the Mexican woman sentenced to 100 lashes after denouncing aggression in Qatar

 “The support I received from the consul was minimal and disdainful,” she criticized, adding that once she hired an outside lawyer, the Mexican authorities left her to her own devices.

-Faced with the aggressor’s contacts through social networks, they suggested “close the door and continue on hold”, said the young woman in her public complaint.
+In the face of the aggressor’s contacts through social networks, they suggested “close the door and keep on waiting”, said the young woman in her public complaint.

 Schietekat managed to leave Qatar 20 days after the attack.